-MAKOplasty total hip replacement is a treatment option for people suffering with either non-inflammatory or inflammatory degenerative joint disease, and is designed to assist surgeons in attaining a new level of reproducible surgical precision in hip surgery.
-Legacy Salmon Creek Medical Center was the first hospital in the Portland-Salem-Vancouver area to offer the MAKOplasty Hip option.
+MAKOplasty total hip replacement is a treatment option for people suffering with either non-inflammatory or inflammatory degenerative joint disease, and assists surgeons in attaining a new level of reproducible surgical precision in hip surgery.
+Legacy Salmon Creek Medical Center was the first hospital in the Portland-Salem-Vancouver area to offer the MAKOplasty hip option.

 Benefits of MAKOplasty hip

 The goal of using robotic arm technology to perform hip replacement is to attain consistent precision in surgery.
 Accurate placement and alignment of implant components are a critical factor in hip replacement.
 Benefits may include:

 - Accurate placement of your hip implant using the surgeon-controlled robotic arm system, which can reduce the likelihood of hip dislocation

 - More consistency in leg length, potentially decreasing the need for a shoe lift